Banner

-When planning campus expansion, Copper Mountain College (CMC) recognized its responsibility as an environmental steward of the Mojave Desert ecosystem, and implemented a Habitat Conservation Plan (HCP) in 2006.
-The HCP was designed to protect native species and habitat during campus expansion, and has been cited as a model of responsible development.
-The HCP designated an 85 acre translocation area to protect the tortoises removed from potential harm in the campus construction areas, and to serve as a permanent tortoise preserve.
+When planning the campus expansion, Copper Mountain College (CMC) recognized its responsibility as an environmental steward of the Mojave Desert ecosystem and implemented a Habitat Conservation Plan (HCP) in 2006.

-CMC continuously monitors the preserve to determine effects of predators and human activities on both native and translocated tortoises.
-These comprehensive monitoring efforts include ecological surveys of population growth, survival and reproduction, as well as the health status of individual tortoises.
+CMC continuously monitors the preserve to determine the effects of predators and human activity on both native and translocated tortoises.
+These comprehensive monitoring efforts include ecological surveys of population growth, survival, and reproduction as well as the health status of individual tortoises.
 The tortoise preserve provides an excellent natural laboratory for students to gain research experience in environmental science, act locally to help protect a threatened species, and think globally about environmental issues.

 CMC provides conservation information to the public through community outreach events, a “Sponsor A Tortoise” page on the CMC website, and a “Desert Tortoise Conservation Biology” class co-sponsored by the Desert Institute of Joshua Tree National Park.